dogweather/forkful/content/en/go/calculating-a-date-in-the-future-or-past.md

 ## What & Why?

-Calculating a date in the future or past is about determining the precise calendar date by adding or subtracting a given number of days, months, or years from a particular point in time.
-Programmers often do it for tasks like scheduling events, measuring time intervals, or setting deadlines.
+Calculating a date in the future or past is just what it sounds like - figuring out what date it'll be, say, 10 days from now, or what date it was 50 days ago.
+Programmers do this for stuff like setting deadlines, expiry dates, or handling reservations.

-## How To:
+## How to:

-Here's an example of how to calculate a future or past date in Go using in-built time package:

-To get a future date:
+Let's mess with time in Go:

 ```Go
 package main